cs3157-borowski/recitations/recitation_1/git.md

 Branches are made in your **local repository** and each branch is a copy of your local repository.
 To move to another branch and start coding on that branch, run `git checkout <insert-branch-name>`.
 You should see `Switched to branch '<insert-branch-name'>`.
 You can now start developing!

+### Review: Git Commands for Branching
+1. `~$ git branch` shows the branch that you are currently working on in your local repo
+2. `~$ git branch -a` lists all the branches in your local repo
+3. `~$ git branch <branch-name>` creates a branch named "<branch-name>"
+4. `~$ git checkout  <branch-name>` allows you to 'move' to the indicated branch
+5. `~4 git push origin <branch-name>` pushes your local branch to your remote repo as well as all the commits you made on that branch

 ## Let's Start Coding (finally)!
-Whether working with a gYes, finally!
 Passed all the terminology we are going to get into the commands.
 We are going to go through the commands as they would need to be used as you are writing code.

  1. You edit the skeleton file (`vim <filename>`) and you made great progress!
 These are edits that only exist in your working directory.
  2. Run `git status`, this is a command that tells you the state of your working directory relative to last commit (**HEAD**).